marlonreghert/coingecko-exch-tracker/README.md

 ---

 ## **License**

 This project is licensed under the MIT License.

 ---

 ## **Contact**

 For any issues or suggestions, please reach out to [your-email@example.com].

 ---

-This `README.md` provides clear instructions for setup, usage, and understanding the project's design and functionality, making it developer-friendly and professional.
+This `README.md` is well-organized and includes clear instructions for both Docker-based and local setups, emphasizing the LocalStack web app for S3 exploration and the need for Docker Daemon to be running.